Skip to content

 Is It Hard to Get Into University of the District of Columbia?
 Acceptance Rate & Requirements

 As a public institution in Washington, District of Columbia, University of the District of Columbia enrolls students across a range of programs.
-The school reports a graduation rate of roughly 30%.
+The graduation rate is roughly 30%.

 Can I Afford It?